-- 3. Remove the radiator access cover on the back of the base. - 4.
-Disconnect the two radiator hoses and withdraw the radiator out the side opening in the base.
+- 3. Remove the radiator access cover on the back of the base (Figure 4-3). - Disconnect the two radiator hoses and withdraw the radiator out the side opening in the base.

 Installation of the radiator is the reverse of removal.
-Replace the foam sealing strips around the opening in the base if they are damaged so that air is drawn through the radiator and not around it.
+Replace the foam sealing strips around the opening in the base if they are damaged.
 Tighten all screws according to specifications (p.
-15-1).
+13-1).